Ultimate Bloomington Real Estate Investing Guide for 2026

 Natural Disasters

-As much as a profitable investment strategy hinges on ultimately unloading the asset at a greater value, the look and structural integrity of the structures are critical.
-Consequently, attempt to dodge communities that are periodically affected by natural calamities.
-Nevertheless, you will still have to insure your property against calamities normal for the majority of the states, such as earthquakes.
+As much as a profitable investment strategy depends on eventually liquidating the asset at a greater price, the appearance and physical stability of the structures are important.
+Consequently, try to shun places that are often damaged by natural calamities.
+Nonetheless, your P&C insurance needs to insure the real property for damages generated by occurrences such as an earthquake.

 Long Term Rental (BRRRR)

-BRRRR stands for “Buy, Rehab, Rent, Refinance, Repeat”.
-This is a strategy to grow your investment assets rather than acquire one income generating property.
-A critical part of this formula is to be able to obtain a “cash-out” mortgage refinance.
+BRRRR means “Buy, Rehab, Rent, Refinance, Repeat”.
+BRRRR is a system for repeated expansion.
+A key part of this formula is to be able to take a “cash-out” refinance.

 Factors to Consider